MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

 2. Complete the development of the extension in AL syntax.
 3. Write upgrade code to restore and modify data from the V1 Extension tables.
 4. Build the extension.
-5. Run the upgrade on the published extension.
+5. Uninstall the V1 extension, and publish and run upgrade on the V2 extension.

 ## Convert the source code from V1 to V2
 To convert the source code, you must use the Txt2Al conversion tool.
 The Txt2Al conversion tool allows you to take existing application objects that have been exported in .txt format and convert them into the new .al format.
 The .al format is used when developing extensions for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
 For more information about converting the source code, see [Txt2Al Conversion Tool](devenv-txt2al-tool.md).